Phase-Sensitive Measurements on a Fermi-Hubbard Quantum Processor: Introduction

-A standard algorithm for estimating eigenenergies is quantum phase estimation (QPE), but it requires globally controlled time-evolution operators~\cite{kitaev_quantum_1995,nielsen_quantum_2010}.
+A standard algorithm for estimating eigenenergies is quantum phase estimation (QPE), but it requires global time-evolution operators, which are controlled by an auxiliary qubit~\cite{kitaev_quantum_1995,nielsen_quantum_2010}.
 These interference protocols therefore involve deep quantum circuits, making the realization of large-scale QPE challenging on digital computers and unfeasible on analog simulators.
-Variants of QPE exist that rely only on the expectation value of the time-evolution operator, also referred to as \emph{complex} Loschmidt echo~\cite{Lin_heisenberg_2022, blunt_statistical_2023, lu_algorithms_2021}, which requires knowledge of the phase information.
+Variants of QPE exist that rely only on the expectation value of the time-evolution operator, also referred to as the \emph{complex-valued} Loschmidt echo~\cite{Lin_heisenberg_2022, blunt_statistical_2023, lu_algorithms_2021}.
+The Loschmidt echo can be interpreted as the overlap of a quantum state with a time-evolved copy of the state.
+Crucially, the full Loschmidt echo requires not only the amplitude of the overlap, but also knowledge of the phase information.
 While the so-called Hadamard test allows one to perform an interferometric measurement to compute the phase, it too demands controlled global dynamics~\cite{cleve_quantum_1998, nielsen_quantum_2010}.
 Alternatively, the phase-sensitive measurement can be realized by creating a suitable superposition with a reference state for which the phase of the Loschmidt echo is known, thereby avoiding controlled operations.
 Yet preparing these superpositions can be as challenging as a Hadamard test~\cite{obrien_error_2020, lu_algorithms_2021, hemery_measuring_2024}.
-To circumvent these limitations, new hardware-efficient protocols have recently been proposed to measure the complex Loschmidt echo without globally controlled operations or reference states~\cite{yang_phase-sensitive_2024, clinton_quantum_2024, schiffer_hardware-efficient_2025}.
+To circumvent these limitations, new hardware-efficient protocols have recently been proposed to measure the complex-valued Loschmidt echo without controlled operations or reference states~\cite{yang_phase-sensitive_2024, clinton_quantum_2024, schiffer_hardware-efficient_2025}.
 These methods combine the strengths of analog platforms with additional capabilities thus offering a higher degree of flexibility~(cf.~\cite{Bluvstein_a-quantum-processor_2022,mark_efficiently_2024,Tabares_programming_2025,Karch_probing_2025}), in what we refer to as a fermionic quantum processor.